mkner/visual-environmental-perception-for-autonomous-vehicles/README.md

 </br>

-This project is partially based on a University Of Toronto assigment for the course "Visual Perception For Self-Driving Cars"
+<sub>Project is partially based on and motivated by an assigment for the University Of Toronto course "Visual Perception For Self-Driving Cars"</sub>